skynetservices/skydns1/README.md

 - -secret - When this variable is set, the HTTP api will require an authorization header that matches the secret passed to skydns when it starts
 - -nameserver - Nameserver address to forward (non-local) queries to e.g. "8.8.8.8:53,8.8.4.4:53", in other words an IP:PORT, where multiple nameservers maybe listed separated by a comma "`,`".
 If this list is empty (""), SkyDNS will parse /etc/resolv.conf and will use the nameservers listed there.
+- -tlskey - The path to the secret key to unlock your ssl cert.
+- -tlspem - The path to the X509 certificate that will secure skydns.

 ##API
 ### Service Announcements